9th July 2019

 Perhaps not yet.
 Despite the fact that modern learners are now gravitating towards more learner-led, rather than administrator-driven learning experiences, the LMS still serves a purpose in delivering compliance training, hence still enjoys widespread use.
 To put this into context, 60% of respondents in the L&D Tech Barometer Research Report 2019 stated that they use an LMS within their company.
 However, only 13% are looking to adopt it within 12 months.
 What this tells us that while the LMS still has its place, the traditional LMS is by no means future-proof as new learning technologies continue to emerge.

-The Learning Experience Platform (LXP)
+What is a Learning Experience Platform (LXP)?

 According to world-renowned industry leader Josh Bersin, the LXP market “exists because the paradigm of the LMS is out of date”.
 The category of the LXP not only refers to a product category, but it is also a category of systems designed with the philosophy of “learning in the flow of work”.